This is an drawing of the Galileo probe exploring Jupiter's environment.

 The Atmosphere of Icy Moons

-It is unlikely that the icy moons have an atmosphere.
+The icy moons have no atmosphere.
 The reason they have no atmosphere is because they do not have enough gravity.
-Gravity depends upon the amount of substance (mass) contained in a body.
 The smaller the body is the lower its gravity, so moons have much less gravity than a planet has.
-The icy moons are made of ice, and because ice contains less substance than rock, icy moons have even less gravity than a rocky moon of the same size.
 Because there is little gravity, an icy moon cannot hold onto an atmosphere for very long.

 An atmosphere can come from inside a moon.
 Some icy moons may have active surfaces, such as Europa, where the surface may "crack" and release molecules for an atmosphere from inside the moon.

-However they get there, molecules may float around a moon for a while, but because of the low gravity, whatever "atmosphere" may be created rapidly drifts away.
+However they get there, molecules may float around a moon for a while, but whatever "atmosphere" may be created disappears as soon as it is made.

 You might also be interested in:

 Many exciting discoveries were made about Europa during the Galileo mission.
 The surface of Europa is unusual, even for an icy moon.
 It appears that the surface is pretty new, rather than being ancient....more

 Amalthea was discovered by E Barnard in 1872.
 Of the 17 moons it is the 3rd closest to Jupiter.
 Amalthea is about the size of a county or small state.
 Amalthea is named after the goat in Greek mythology...more

 Callisto was first discovered by Galileo in 1610.
 It is the 2nd largest moon in the solar system, and is larger than the Earth's moon.
 It is about as big as the distance across the United States.
 Callisto...more